nickypro/taker/README.md

 - EleutherAI's GPT-NeoX
 - Meta Opt
 - Meta Galactica
-- Meta Llama / Llama 2
+- Meta Llama / Llama 2 / Llama 3
+- Microsoft Phi 3
 - MistralAI Mistral 7B
 - GPT-2
 - RoBERTa
+- Google Gemma / Gemma 2
 - Google's Vision Transformer (ViT)

 For check out the [examples folder](https://github.com/nickypro/separability/blob/main/examples) to see in more detail how the library can be used.